Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 {{< figure src="https://i.ebayimg.com/00/s/NjAyWDgxOA==/z/irgAAOSwkz1lo2l~/$_57.PNG?set_id=880000500F" width="400">}}

 I have always loved how Dustin from *Stranger Things* says "here goes nothing" before executing an impossible plan.
 According to [Reddit](https://www.reddit.com/r/etymology/comments/3iwni1/here_goes_nothing/), this phrase means "you have nothing left to lose" or that "even if it fails, you don't lose anything of value".
 That's probably the mindset to have when interviewing with companies everybody wants to join.
+BTW,  <span style="background-color: #D9CEFF">if you're scared by the reading time, why not jump over to the ["Prepare in a Hurry"](https://www.yuan-meng.com/posts/mle_interviews_2.0/#b-prepare-in-a-hurry) section for a quick overview of interview prep tips 🥵</span>.

 For ML engineers, companies like Google, {{< sidenote "Meta" >}}Later I learned that some non-MSL organizations at Meta can match applied/non-research offers from OpenAI, Databricks, and Snap, so this list is just a rough reference.{{< /sidenote >}}, Pinterest, and LinkedIn have established ranking teams, good compensation, and standard "ML design + LeetCode + behavior" interview rounds.
 I wrote about how to tackle standard MLE interviews in my previous {{< backlink "mle_interviews" "post" >}}.

 For **applied/non-research** ML or research engineers, only a few places can pay more than the above at the same level: research engineers at {xAI, OpenAI, Anthropic, Google DeepMind, Microsoft AI} and ML engineers at {Snap, Databricks, Netflix, Roblox}.
-Most of these companies have interview rounds I find genuinely scary --- for instance:
+For more information, check out the ["Company Selection"](https://www.yuan-meng.com/posts/mle_interviews_2.0/#a-company-selection) section in the Appendix.
+Most of toy payers have interview rounds I find genuinely scary --- for instance:

 - **ML infra design**: I'm **not** talking about ML system design focusing on modeling, where you can briefly mention sharding, caching, etc. to show your "scaling" awareness.
 That would be easy by now.
 I'm talking about ML **infra** design that doesn't focus on modeling at all, but instead asks in great detail about the infra around ML systems, such as feature stores, distributed training, and online serving.
 Such interviews are rare, but they happen to be a required round at companies like Netflix, Snap, Reddit, DoorDash, Notion, and so on.
 I recently wrote a {{< backlink "ml_infra_interviews" "blogpost" >}} on how to prepare for this rare but critical round (rather than giving up).
 - **Multi-level object-oriented programming**: You'll implement a toy system that mimics a real-world backend system, such as a database, a KV store, a chat room, a game, to name a few.
 You'll start with basic methods and gradually add more or scale up.